 Robert Rosenblum is a corporate and securities partner in the Washington, D.C., office of Wilson Sonsini Goodrich & Rosati.
-Rob focuses on the representation of financial services firms in sophisticated regulatory, transactional, and product development projects, advising them on federal securities laws and related financial services laws and regulations.
+Rob is the head of the firm's blockchain and cryptocurrency practice, the firm's fund formation practice, and the firm's fintech practice.
+Rob focuses on the representation of companies in sophisticated regulatory, transactional, and product development projects, advising them on federal securities laws and related financial services laws and regulations.
 He is well known nationally for helping companies structure their businesses and operations to avoid inadvertently becoming investment companies, as well as to avoid registering as investment advisers, broker-dealers, commodity trading advisers, or commodity pool operators.
 Rob also assists early-stage and other companies whose businesses require them to register in one or more of these capacities.

 The types of companies Rob represents include the following:

 Rob advises companies seeking to use blockchain and cryptocurrency technology, including in ICO, SAFT, and similar capital raising transactions, and by providing regulatory, structuring, and transactional advice on the formation and operation of token-based platforms and related token economics.